-Kelly Gonzalez, DTCS is a developmental therapist communication specialist who is fluent in Spanish.
+Kelly is a developmental therapist communication specialist who is fluent in Spanish.
 She earned her Bachelor of Health Science in Communication Disorders from Governors State University and a Certificate of Conductive Education in 2016.
 She is CPR certified.
-Her prior experience included working with children with various developmental challenges in a daycare setting.
+Her prior experience includes working with children with various developmental challenges in a daycare setting.
 The training she received toward her Conductive Education Certificate exposed her to interdisciplinary treatment and gave her the skills necessary to fit the needs of each child and family on an individual basis.
 She believes therapy does not stop after each session; it continues at home and she will adapt activities on a continuous basis.
 Kelly brings a lot of energy and enthusiasm to her sessions.
 She looks forward to making a difference in the overall aspect of your child’s daily activities!

-Kathleen “Kate” Mahoney, MS, earned a master’s in child development, infant specialization from the Erikson Institute in 2002.
-She has provided developmental therapy with Indiana First Steps ever since.
+Kate earned a Master’s degree in child development, infant specialization from the Erikson Institute in 2002.
+She has provided developmental therapy with First Steps ever since then.
 Her adult child is a NICU graduate who benefitted from early intervention.
+She is CPR certified.
 Kate dedicated her career to working with infants and toddlers because the first three years make the biggest impact on development throughout the lifetime.
 She has learned a great deal from collaborating with other disciplines throughout the years.
-Her experience includes work with children with a wide range of diagnoses, including autism, down syndrome, rare syndromes, TBI, prematurity, medical conditions, hydrocephaly, cerebral palsy, sensory processing disorder and more.
+Her experience includes work with children with a wide range of diagnoses, including autism, Down syndrome, other rare syndromes, TBI, prematurity, medical conditions, hydrocephaly, cerebral palsy, sensory processing disorder, and more.
 She is particularly adept at working with infants.
-She is CPR certified.
 Kate is always eager to learn about new research and strategies through professional development.
-She uses a play-based approach and has a great deal of experience using a combination of sensory-based strategies and the DIR/FloorTime model.
+She uses a play-based approach, and has a great deal of experience using a combination of sensory-based strategies and the DIR/FloorTime model.
 Kate encourages the entire family to participate in therapy and delights in the smiles, hugs, giggles and accomplishments of every child!